alcionai/corso/website/blog/2023-2-4-where-to-store-corso.md

 For most typical backup workloads (write mostly, read rarely), Glacier Instant Retrieval should work just fine and deliver the best price-performance ratio.
-Unlike a naive backup solution and as mentioned above, Corso efficiently packs smaller backup items (e.g., multiple emails) into a larger object.
+Unlike a naive backup solution, as mentioned above, Corso efficiently packs smaller backup items (e.g., multiple emails) into a larger object.
 This makes Corso’s backup data eligible for S3 Intelligent Tiering where infrequently accessed objects can be moved into Glacier IR.